-where aw,x , aw,y , aw,z are the RMS acceleration components on the three axes weighted in frequency and kx, ky, kz represent a multiplicative factor defined by the ISO 5349 that depends by the position of the subject and the contact point between the vibrating surface and the body.
-In our case, those multiplicative factors are considered equal to 1 as it was neglected the influence of the subject with the contact point [27] and considering in this way that all the vibrations generated to the handlebar are transmitted to the driver.
+where aw,x , aw,y , aw,z are the RMS acceleration components on the three axes weighted in frequency, and kx, ky, kz represent a multiplicative factor defined by ISO 5349 that depends upon the position of the subject and the contact point between the vibrating surface and the body.
+In our case, those multiplicative factors were considered equal to 1, as we disregarded the influence of the subject on the contact point [27] and instead considered that all the vibrations generated to the handlebar were transmitted to the driver.